fredhosken/fredhosken/README.md

 Constructed a retrieval-augmented LLM over four decades of *Modern Drummer* magazine — building a system that embodies the norms, terminology, and debates of a specialist discourse community.
 Unlike general-purpose LLMs, responses synthesize how musicians themselves have defined contested terms like "groove," "pocket," and "feel" as those definitions evolved across 40+ years of publication.

-- Domain-specific corpus ingestion and chunking strategy
-- Retrieval pipeline tuned for nuanced, context-dependent musical concepts
+- Corpus pipeline: raw archive cleaned via regex and LLM-assisted normalization, then chunked with LlamaIndex Semantic Splitter — preserving argumentative and contextual boundaries rather than splitting on arbitrary character limits
+- Knowledge graph: Qwen-extracted entity and relationship graph over the corpus, enabling queries that traverse conceptual connections across articles, eras, and authors rather than retrieving isolated passages
+- Retrieval: hybrid FAISS vector search + TF-IDF, with BAAI/BGE embeddings tuned to the domain's specialist vocabulary
-- Demonstrates RAG as a tool for preserving *emic* (insider) knowledge — applicable to any specialist corpus
+- Demonstrates RAG + knowledge graph as infrastructure for preserving emic (insider) knowledge — replicable for any long-running specialist corpus

 `RAG` `LLM` `corpus linguistics` `NLP` `music information retrieval`